Blog

 High Speed

-Another advantage of fiber laser cleaners is their speed.
-Traditional cleaning methods like sandblasting and chemical cleaning require multiple steps and can be slow and labor-intensive to clean precise areas.
-This leads to production bottlenecks and low cleaning efficiency.
+Another advantage of fiber laser cleaners is the speed at which they can clean precise areas.
+Traditional cleaning methods like sandblasting and chemical cleaning require multiple steps and can be slow and labor-intensive.
+This leads to production bottlenecks and low efficiency.

 Fiber laser cleaners, on the other hand, quickly and effectively clean surfaces in automated production lines.
-High-power multimode fiber lasers can even clean large surfaces in a single pass, allowing manufacturers to keep their production lines running smoothly and efficiently.
+High-power multimode fiber lasers can even clean large surfaces in a single pass, allowing manufacturers to keep their production lines running smoothly.

 No Consumables

-Unlike sandblasting and chemical cleaning, fiber laser cleaners operate without consumables and waste products, as the laser source used to generate the laser beam is an optical fiber cable.
-This leads to lower operating costs as well as a more reliable process, as consumables typically deteriorate over time and affect quality.
+Unlike sandblasting and chemical cleaning, fiber laser cleaners operate without consumables and waste products.
+This leads to lower operating costs as well as a more reliable process, as consumables deteriorate over time and affect quality.

 Non-Contact Cleaning